git-town/git-town/ARCHITECTURE.md

 services, etc. Each subsystem defines its own domain concepts, helpers, and business logic.

+Higher-level subsystems like syncing branches use lower-level subsystems like Git and configuration access but not the other way around.

 To prevent cyclic package dependencies, the Git Town codebase defines concepts and data types in dedicated `*domain` packages.